 A buyer rebate, by its definition, is a refund given to the buyer by the agent at closing.
 You can think of it as an incentive or a much larger closing gift from your agent.

 Anyone purchasing a home in NYC can get this refund.
-So, whether you are buying your first apartment or thinking of investing in a condo, you are eligible for a buyer’s rebate.
+So, whether buying your first apartment or considering investing in a condo, you are eligible for a buyer’s rebate.

 A real estate commission rebate can go by many names- buyer commission rebate, realtor rebate, or buyer rebate – all essentially meaning the same thing.